Greek National Road 38

-National Road 38 (Εθνική Οδός 38, abbreviated as EO38) is a single carriageway road in western and central Greece.
-It connects Thermo with Lamia, via Agrinio and Karpenisi.
-It passes through the regional units Aetolia-Acarnania, Evrytania and Phthiotis.

-One section coincides with the European route E952.
-The E962 goes between Agrinio and Lamia.
+Greek National Road 38 (Εθνική Οδός 38), abbreviated as the EO38, is a national road in central and western Greece.
+It connects the city of Lamia with Thermo, via Agrinio and Karpenisi.
+It passes through the regional units of Aetolia-Acarnania, Evrytania and Phthiotis.
+The EO38 between Agrinio and Lamia coincides with the European route E952.

 Route

 The western end of the National Road is in the small town Thermo, in Aetolia-Acarnania.
 It first runs west along the northern shore of Lake Trichonida.
 It turns north at Agrinio, and continues through the sparsely populated mountains of northeastern Aetolia-Acarnania.
 The highway crosses the Kremasta reservoir by the Episkopi bridge.
 It continues east through the mountainous Agrafa area, part of the Pindus mountains.
 It passes through Karpenisi, the capital town of Evrytania.
 East of Karpenisi, it passes through a tunnel under the Tymfristos mountain and enters the Spercheios valley.
 It follows the river Spercheios downstream, through Makrakomi and Leianokladi, and ends in Lamia.
 The National Road 38 passes through the following places: